tpugh/ecg/_services/cloud-computing.md

 weight: 1
 ---

-At ECG, we offer a full spectrum of cloud computing services designed to transform your IT infrastructure
+We offer a full spectrum of cloud computing services designed to transform your IT infrastructure

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)